swissup/swissup.github.io/m2/argento/home/page-structure/product-page.md

 ![Add to cart form](/images/m2/argento/home/product/add-form.png)

 Main part of product page is "add to cart" form.
-It is on the top of the page  in Argento Force.
+It is on the top of the page  in Argento Home.
 "Add to cart" consists of product images gallery (left side) and form itself (right side).

 Product images gallery is powered by [Lightbox Pro](/m2/extensions/lightboxpro/) module.
 This module allows you to change thumbnails position and size, enable zoom and change image popup type.